david3891/Digital-electronics-1/Labs/07-ffs/README.md

     p_assert : process
     begin
-      wait for 40 ns;
+      wait for 50 ns;

-        -- assert in 40 ns
         assert(s_q = '0' and s_q_bar = '1')
-        report "Error - conditions in 40 ns are not met" severity error;
+        report "Error - conditions in 50 ns are not met" severity error;

       wait for 30 ns;
-         -- assert in 70 ns

         assert(s_q = '1' and s_q_bar = '0')
-        report "Error - conditions in 70 ns are not met" severity error;
+        report "Error - conditions in 80 ns are not met" severity error;

     end process p_assert;
 ```